Ensuring Quality at SentryOne with Code Reviews

 - Code Review is the Manager’s Job by John Barton

 - Developer code reviews: 4 mistakes to avoid (TechRepublic)

 Cameron Presley is a Lead Software Engineer for SentryOne, a speaker, a Microsoft MVP, Director of Speaker Relations for CodeStock (@CodeStock) and co-organizer of FunctionalKnox (@FunctionalKnox).
-Based out of Oak Ridge, Tennesee, Cameron has ten years of experience working with start-ups and large enterprises (both publicly and privately held) to architect and implement solutions, as well as training developers to be better today than what they were yesterday.
+Based out of Charlotte, North Carolina, Cameron has over ten years of experience working with start-ups and large enterprises (both publicly and privately held) to architect and implement solutions, as well as training developers to be better today than what they were yesterday.